th1j5/ouroboros.rocks/content/en/blog/20220206-hole-punching.md

 [here](https://github.com/libp2p/specs/blob/master/relay/DCUtR.md)
 Instead of using a central server, consider the following.

-If A sends a packet to 2.2.2.2:Y, it will upen up a temporary hole it its firewall (1.1.1.1:X <-> 2.2.2.2:Y) for the response to arrive (providing the firewall doesn't block all outbound traffic on port Y or some other rule that prevents it).
+If A sends a packet to 2.2.2.2:Y, it will open up a temporary hole it its firewall (1.1.1.1:X <-> 2.2.2.2:Y) for the response to arrive[^2].
 If B sends a packet to 1.1.1.1:X, it will also create a temporary hole in its firewall (2.2.2.2:Y <-> 1.1.1.1:X).
 So, if both do this roughly _at the same time_, the packets can slip through, the firewall rules become established and B can communicate with A!
 Pretty nifty!

 Whether this is "decentralized" is a bit debatable, because there needs to be some coordination between A and B to get the timing